 When the trucking company chooses the doctor, most companies will try to force truckers to see company doctors near the terminal or office where the trucker was hired.
 Truckers (unlike employees in other industries) often live hundreds of miles from the terminal or office where they were hired.
 Traveling hundreds of miles to see a doctor is a tremendous burden on injured truckers.
 If you are put into a situation like this, you should contact an experienced trucker workers’ compensation attorney and ask about your right to select your doctor.

-Unfortunately, trucking companies and their insurance companies sometimes refuse to pay for any medical care all together, or terminate medical care before the trucker fully recovers.
+In the most unfortunate cases, trucking companies and their insurance companies sometimes refuse to pay for any medical care altogether, or they terminate medical care before the trucker fully recovers.
 We can help.